The complexities surrounding tax loss deductions can be particularly challenging for taxpayers.

 But despite how it got there, it the court may have reached the right result.
 Applying Echos, absent a method in state law saying how you abandon a partnership interest, generally there has to be some sort of overt act of abandonment.
 In Echos, the overt acts to abandon the partnership interest included holding a meeting and offering to transfer the interest to anyone who would take over the loans, refusing to put in additional capital, and the partnership failing to pay its property taxes.
 The court concluded that these overt acts were sufficient.

-Perhaps evidence of a strategically timed offer to sale or transfer or some other act would have brought this case in line with Echols.
+Perhaps evidence of a strategically timed offer to sell or transfer or some other action would have brought this case in line with Echols.
 But, as noted by the court, the evidence was not present here.
 As such, the court concluded that there was no closed and completed transaction sufficient for a tax loss in 2008.

 Taxpayers who want to claim a tax loss for worthless securities must establish several elements to secure the benefit of the deduction.
 While the IRS often challenges tax loss deductions, the focus of the challenge could involve the character or timing of the loss.
 Th court in this case focused on the timing issue and whether there was an identifiable event, which is often referred to as a “closed and completed transaction.”
 The court found that absent evidence of an overt act of abandonment, there was no closed and completed transaction sufficient for a tax loss in 2008.
 Therefore, taxpayers should ensure that they have sufficient evidence to prove a closed and completed transaction if they want to claim a tax loss for worthless securities.
 Those with losses should take note of this as they report tax losses on their income tax returns.

 In 40 minutes, we'll teach you how to survive an IRS audit.